PrHotbread/DUNE_steak/README.md

 :warning: This simulation is hardcoded to be performed with the perforated plane readout technology (can't be used for the wire chambers).

-The input agreements value for simulation can be modified in:
+The input agreement values for simulation can be modified in:
 `settings/args.py`

 ## Field STEAK